fibo/fibo.github.io/_posts/2016-03-10-how-to-add-package-to-bower-registry.md

 ## bower.json

-I just create a file *bower.json* like the following
+I just created a file *bower.json* like the following

 ```
 {